Vegetarian moussaka with polenta and lentils

 • Small piece of horseradish root

-• 1 grape leaf and its top or other leaves like cucumber, white oak, raspberry or mugwort would work great too.
+• 1 grape leaf and its top or other leaves like cucumber, white oak, raspberry, horseradish or mugwort would work great too.

-• sour dough bread (To prevent the bread from getting mushy, I use the dried out crust or rolls).
+• sour dough bread (To prevent the bread from getting mushy, I use the dried out crust or rolls) or 1 larger piece of potato.

 Directions